 Look no further than Torquay marina if you want to get your feet wet!
-We have everything from Jet Set Go jet ski safaris which are a fabulous way to discover the bay , novices welcome!
+We have everything from Jet Set Go!
+Jet ski safaris which are a fabulous way to discover the bay, novices welcome!
 Paddleboarders love the bay's calm, clear waters and we have several operators where you can hire boards and wetsuits.
-The same too goes for kayakers who will find Sea Kayak Torbay the ideal guys to show you the bay a slower pace than the jet skis.
-The free of spirit might prefer the thrill of coasteering, out rocky coastline and clear waters are the perfect playground for fans, check out Reach Outdoors for more info.
+The same too goes for kayakers who will find Sea Kayak Torbay the ideal guys to show you the bay at a slower pace than the jet skis.
+The free of spirit might prefer the thrill of coasteering, our rocky coastline and clear waters are the perfect playground for fans - check out Reach Outdoors for more info.
 For lovers of sail maybe a visit to the Royal Torbay Yacht Club will set you up.
 Failing that, if your aspirations are higher still the Sunseeker office in the marina might be able to help you find the floating gin palace of your dreams!

 south west coastal path